twineworks/tweakflow/site/content/reference.md

 Evaluates to the remainder after a is divided by b.

-Each operatnd must be either a long or a double.
+Each operand must be either a long or a double.
 Any other types throw an error.

 If any operands are `nil`, the result is `nil`.